mevdschee/php-crud-api/README.md

   - Support for relational data on read (not only on list operation)
   - Support for middleware to modify all operations (also list)
   - Error reporting in JSON with corresponding HTTP status
+  - Support for basic authentication and via auth provider (JWT)
+  - Support for basic firewall functionality

 ## Middleware